 Always On means that the output of the battery or power bank does not shut off after a set amount of time.
 There is no low current shutoff.
 It stays on.

 Most battery packs shut off when there is no current draw.
 However, there are times when you want to prevent the battery or power bank from shutting off when there is little to no power draw.
-With an Always On battery, you could power sensors, PS tracking devices, perform time-lapse photography with GoPro and other cameras, or run Arduinos and Raspberry Pis and their peripherals.
-Essentially, if you want to power a device over several days, weeks, or months without human intervention, then the Always On Mode is a good fit.^back to top
+With an Always On battery, you could power IoT devices sensors, GPS tracking devices, perform time-lapse photography with GoPro and other cameras, or run Arduinos and Raspberry Pis and their peripherals.

-The battery will shut off if it drains completely.
-Once the battery builds up a bit of a buffer of power and is partially charged (about twenty minutes of good sun), it will turn itself on again.
+The battery will shut off if it is close to empty.
+Once the battery builds up a bit of a buffer of power and is partially charged (about five minutes of good sun), it will turn itself on again.

 - For everyday use and long term storage, use Auto-Off mode.
 To switch back to this mode, hold the power button for about 10 seconds.
 The “Always On Mode” text will disappear.

-Let's say you want to run a GoPro or Arduino for a month without intervention.
-You can use Voltaic 6V solar panels to charge our V15, V50, or V75 and our 18V solar panels for the V88 battery, which will power the GoPro or Arduino.
+You can use Voltaic 6V solar panels to charge our V25, V50, or V75 and our 18V solar panels for the V70, V88, and V250.
 To accurately size the panels and battery, you will need to spec out the power draw of your device and estimate how much power you are going to generate.